openshift-labs/cloud-native-katacoda/scenarios/fault-tolerance/01-scale.md

 ![Scaling Up Pods](https://katacoda.com/openshift-roadshow/assets/fault-scale-up.png)

-You can verify that the new pod is added to the load balancer by checking the details of the Web UI service object:
+After the new pod is deployed, you can verify that the new pod is added to the load balancer by checking the details of the Web UI service object:

 `oc describe svc/web`{{execute}}